 Time & Materials

 In specific circumstances, a client will pay an hourly rate for the input of a SR&ED consultant.
 We see this most often when a company prepares its own claim and would like a professional to review and check the submission.
-It is rare that a SR&ED claim is prepared from scratch based on an hourly rate.
+A SR&ED claim is rarelycancelled prepared from scratch based on an hourly rate.

 How the CRA works with consultants